chayanrastogi/Dice-Game/README.md

-# Dice-Game
+# Drum-Kit
-2 Players dice game made with Javascript
+Developed web-app for users to play drums with keyboard or mouse